 This recipe is wonderful with oranges, but we’ve seen other fabulous variations with tangerines and grapefruits.
 Every variation seems like a perfect accompaniment to delicate, crunchy fennel bulbs.
 You can create any ratio you want with the citrus and sliced fennel.
 Maybe when our fennel bulbs become more robust, we’ll adapt the recipe to be a fennel and orange salad.

 Either way, hope you enjoy this wonderful salad to celebrate the arrival of wonderful citrus.
 Hope your home fills up with plenty of bright, fragrant zest!

 the aroma of fresh tender fennel bulbs & orange peel is amazing!

 - Slice the rind and pith completely off of the oranges.
 Next slice the oranges 1/4" thick.

 - In a dry saute pan over medium heat, toast the fennel seeds for a few minutes until the aroma is nicely released and they change color slightly.
 Crush well in a mortar & pestle or grind in a small spice grinder or coffee grinder.

-- Combine ground fennel seeds, olive oil, balsamic vinegar, and sea salt in a small bowl and whisk to mix.
+- Combine ground fennel seeds, olive oil, balsamic vinegar, salt and pepper in a small bowl and whisk to mix.

 - Layer orange slices and sliced fennel bulb on serving plates.
 Quickly re-mix vinaigrette then dress oranges and fennel.
 Garnish with arugula.*Another option for salad - Layer in a lot more arugula to have a more greens-heavy salad.
 The pepperiness of the arugula goes quite well with freshness of the oranges and fennel.